In the News

 • “How to Play the HOPE Card Through Cancer” ;and an interview with Hope on the top-rated talk radio show, Growing Bolder

 • AARP Bulletin, “Easing the Stigma of Disease.”

 • Help Me Live in Cure magazine – Also, in Cure, “What Really Helps.”

 The Times-Picayune, Bottom Line Personal, Bay Area Business Woman News, Mornings on 2, the NBC11 Morning Show, Greenstone Media Radio (the network founded by Jane Fonda and Gloria Steinem), KPFA radio, Alex Cukan’s internationally syndicated United Press International (UPI) column, J, the Jewish News Weekly, Diablo magazine, KCBS Radio and in numerous other media throughout the nation.

-Lori also recently worked with Aflac insurance on a survey distributed to more than 900 unpaid caregivers.
+Lori also worked with Aflac insurance on a survey distributed to more than 900 unpaid caregivers.
 The survey sought to discover words and actions that are most helpful, and the findings support what Lori discovered in researching and writing Help Me Live.
 You can see an article about the top 10 things to say to someone with cancer by going to Aflac.com or clicking here.
-Two compelling findings of the survey are:
+Two compelling findings of the survey were:

 1. General offers, such as “Let me know if there’s anything I can do to help” turn out to be not very helpful at all.

 People much prefer specific offers, such as “I’d like to bring dinner over” or “May I pick up your laundry?”
 Most people who are caregiving, ill, or otherwise traumatized may feel too overwhelmed to have considered what they need.
 And it can be hard to ask for specific things.